nilin/contra-muon/README.md

 # Contra Muon

 Contra Muon is a small modification of Muon: after forming Muon's Newton-Schulz orthogonalized momentum update, subtract a fraction of the operator-normalized momentum gradient:

 ```python
 update = muon_update - contra_muon / 2 * operator_normalized_momentum_gradient
 ```

+where `0 < CONTRA_MUON <= 1`.
 In the initial NanoGPT Track 3 experiments, `contra_muon = 0.4`, so the subtracted component is `0.2` times the operator-normalized momentum gradient.

 ## Reasoning